glycerine/rpc25519/README.md

 ~~~
-// Config says who to contact (for a client), or
-// where to listen (for a server); and sets how
-// strong a security posture we adopt.
 type Config struct {

 	// ServerAddr host:port where the server should listen.
 	ServerAddr string

 	// optional.
 Can be used to suggest that the
 	// client use a specific host:port.
 NB: For QUIC, by default, the client and
 	// server will share the same port if they are in the same process.
 	// In that case this setting will definitely be ignored.